-After completing the 12-month PGY-1 Pharmacy Residency at Mayo Clinic Hospital — Arizona, you will be a proficient independent general practitioner capable of providing broad pharmacotherapy knowledge to a multitude of acute care patient populations.
+After completing the 12-month PGY-1 Pharmacy Residency at Mayo Clinic Hospital in Phoenix/Scottsdale, Arizona, you will be a proficient independent general practitioner capable of providing broad pharmacotherapy knowledge to a multitude of acute care patient populations.

 The residency provides the high-quality didactic and clinical experiences needed to create a well-rounded, fully competent clinical pharmacist.
-As a pharmacy resident, you:
+As a pharmacy resident, you will:

-- Provide drug information to the interdisciplinary team in an environment based on teamwork and mutual respect
+- Participate as a member of the interdisciplinary team in an environment shaped by the core values of teamwork, collaboration, and mutual respect

-- Network with fellow pharmacy residents and practicing clinicians through professional membership and conferences
+- Create connections with fellow pharmacists through professional organizations and conferences

-The PGY-1 Pharmacy Residency at Mayo Clinic Hospital — Arizona originated in 2017.
+The PGY-1 Pharmacy Residency at Mayo Clinic Hospital in Phoenix/Scottsdale, Arizona, originated in 2017.

 The residency is accredited by ASHP and is continuously evaluated for improvement to ensure graduates make a seamless transition into clinical practice.
-Two candidates are selected on a competitive basis each year.
+Four candidates are selected on a competitive basis each year.